deeptho/neumodvb/docs/INSTALL.md

 fmt-devel python3-regex gdb boost-program-options boost-regex curl-devel log4cxx libconfig wxGTK \
 wxGTK-devel libexif python3-wxpython4  python3-matplotlib-wx python3-gobject-base  \
 python3-configobj python3-regex python3-matplotlib-wx python3-scipy wxBase ffmpeg-libs \
-libglvnd-devel espeak mesa-dri-drivers fmt python3-regex python3-cachetools
+libglvnd-devel espeak mesa-dri-drivers fmt python3-regex python3-cachetools pybind11-devel
 ```

 The last command may fail due to some conflicts with already installed ffmpeg libraties, which need
 to be replaced by those in `rpmfusion`.
-In that case try adding `--allowerasing` at teh end of the
+In that case try adding `--allowerasing` at the end of the
 command that fails.

 The following may also be needed: